 It’s not you!

 For most of us, it’s not that we are intentionally following the enemy’s ways.
-But there is something in us that makes it seem so familiar that it sounds like our own thoughts.
+But there is something in us that makes his ways seem so familiar that it seems like our own thoughts.
 The enemy is right there to tell us all kinds of things about God, ourselves, and others that will lead us away from realizing and believing God’s true ways and His love.
 These ways of thinking were likely very familiar to our ancestors before us as well.

-This is why it is so important to get into the Word of God and to seek to know God and understand His heart and His ways.
-It’s essential that we learn how to develop a relationship with our Heavenly Father which was made possible by the blood of Jesus Christ which was sacrificed for us.
+This is why it is so important to get into the Word of God and to seek to know God and understand His heart and how He thinks.
+It’s essential that we learn how to develop a relationship with our Heavenly Father which was made possible by the blood of Jesus Christ who was sacrificed for our sins.
+Through that relationship, we will find the safe environment we need to grow up in faith and love and wholeness in God.

 Seeing then that we have a great high priest, that is passed into the heavens, Jesus the Son of God, let us hold fast [our] profession.
 For we have not an high priest which cannot be touched with the feeling of our infirmities; but was in all points tempted like as [we are, yet] without sin.
 Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need.
 Hebrews 4:14-16 KJV